nvim-neorocks/rocks-treesitter.nvim/README.md

 > [!WARNING]
 >
-> This module is WIP and not yet functional
+> This module is WIP and does not have a stable release yet.

 ## :star2: Summary